Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Population: 31.5 million (2008)

-From sun-soaked coastlines, amazing Atlas Mountains, imperial cities with souks and medinas, wind-swept Sahara and friendly people, The Kingdom of Morocco is also known as the Land of the Berbers, descendants of the first inhabitants of Morocco, a very colorful and nature-driven culture.
+From sun-soaked coastlines and the majestic Atlas Mountains to imperial cities filled with souks and medinas, Morocco offers a landscape of stunning diversity.
+The Kingdom, also known as the Land of the Berbers, the descendants of the country’s first inhabitants, celebrates a vibrant and colorful, culture.

 Morocco was a French protectorate between 1912 and 1956 and a strong influence is still present.
 A constitutional monarchy with a parliamentary national legislative system under which ultimate authority rests with King Mohammed VI, has remained relatively stable since independence.
 Morocco wields significant influence in both, Africa and the Arab world.